AdaCore/training_material/courses/rust_essentials/160_lifetimes/03-lifetime_annotations.rst

 What Lifetime Annotations Do
 ------------------------------

-- Lifetime annotations do not create lifetimes
+- Do not create *actual* lifetimes

-- They describe relationships between References
+- Describe relationships between references

 - Most lifetimes are inferred automatically by the compiler

-- Annotations are only *required* when relationships are ambiguous
+- Only *required* when relationships are ambiguous

 .. code:: rust